Bigghis/bigghis.github.io/_posts/2025-10-18-LLM-CHAT-LIKE-ME-FINETUNING.md

 ---
-title: "LLM \"Chat Like Me\" Project
+title: "LLM \"Chat Like Me\" Project - Fine-tuning (SFT)"
-description: A project to create a LLM that can chat like yourself (Fine-tuning)
+description: A project to create a LLM that can chat like yourself - Fine-tuning (SFT)
 date: 2025-10-18 12:00:00 +0530
 categories: [LLM, Chat, Project, fine-tuning, SFT]
 tags: [LLM, Chat, Project, fine-tuning, SFT]